Baal Bone is located in the Western Coalfields of NSW, 32 km north of Lithgow and approximately 130 km from Sydney.

 In 2011, with the completion of longwall 31, mining ceased at Baal Bone Colliery.

-From 2012 Baal Bone Colliery has been used as a training facility for Xstrata employees.
-Underground workers complete a twelve week training course including classroom tutorials, and equipment familiarisation.
-The objective of the training program is to provide employees with experience and skills in an underground mining environment.
+Between 2012 and 2018, Baal Bone Colliery was used as a training facility for Glencore employees.
+Underground workers completed a twelve week training course including classroom tutorials and equipment familiarisation.
+The objective of the training program was to provide employees with experience and skills in an underground mining environment.